 So here I go again with another rant on Stephen King adaptations.
 After the disappointment of Gerald’s Game (2017), I was jonesing for a good King movie.
 Sadly, It, based on the 1986 behemoth of a novel, is as average as they come.

 I first read It when I was in my teens, and I remember not being able to put it down.
-King was arguably at the top of his game with this portrayal of seven outcast kids in the 1950’s who band together to fight a monster that feeds on their biggest fears (it mostly takes the form of a creepy clown named Pennywise).
-But King’s novel also too place in the 1980’s, with the now-grown children facing the creature once again.
+King was arguably at the top of his game with this portrayal of seven outcast kids in the 1950s who band together to fight a monster that feeds on their biggest fears (it mostly takes the form of a creepy clown named Pennywise).
+But King’s novel also took place many years later, with the now-grown children facing the creature once again.
 The alternating timelines were fascinating, and the characters were rich and complex.
-In fact, It had much more in common with King’s novella The Body (1982) than with, say, the vampires of Salem’s Lot (1975) or the possessed Plymouth Fury in Christine (1983): This was a book about a bunch of young boys and girls who had to face their own personal horrors – abuse, bullying, death – in order to become adults.
+In fact, It had much more in common with King’s novella The Body (1982) than with, say, the vampires of Salem’s Lot (1975) or the possessed Plymouth Fury in Christine (1983): This was a book about a bunch of young boys and one girl who had to face their own personal horrors – abuse, bullying, death – in order to become adults.
 And yes, it was scary.

 It doesn’t have the skill to explore these big themes.
-Pennywise, as played by Bill Skarsgård with an extra helping of special effects, isn’t remotely terrifying: We just see too much if “It” when more should’ve been left to the imagination.
-The filmmakers also transpose the 50’s action to the late 1980’s, for no particular reason other than jumping on the recent bandwagon of nostalgia for that decade.
+Pennywise, as played by Bill Skarsgård with an extra helping of special effects, isn’t remotely terrifying: We just see too much of “It” when more should’ve been left to the imagination.
+The filmmakers also transpose all the action to the late 1980s, for no particular reason other than jumping on the recent bandwagon of nostalgia for that decade.
 It’s a colossal mistake.
-Much in the same way recent movies like Super 8 (2011) and shows like Stranger Things (2016) have failed to capture the vibe set by the adventure/horror films of the period, It feels more like an imitation of the real thing.
+Much in the same way recent movies like Super 8 (2011) and shows like Stranger Things (2016) have attempted to capture the vibe set by the adventure/horror films of the period, It feels more like an imitation of the real thing.

 Carlos I. Cuevas

 Leave a Reply